Skip to Main Content

 Flags and Signals

-KeyCite Flags in Westlaw Edge
+KeyCite Flags in Westlaw

-The Westlaw Edge example below shows a red flag on the South Carolina Court of Appeals State v.
+The Westlaw example below shows a red flag on the South Carolina Court of Appeals State v.
 Jenkins opinion that was reversed by the South Carolina Supreme Court.

 State v.
 Jenkins opinion in Westlaw Edge assigned a red KeyCite flag.

-Shepard's Signals in Lexis+
+Shepard's Signals in Lexis

 The red Shepard’s Signal Indicator indicates that citing references in the Shepard’s Citation Service contain strong negative history of the case (for example, overruled or reversed).